How to Test for a Short Circuit on a PCB

 Obvious frustrations aside, explaining major hardware failures to your boss while sucking on burned fingers is one of the worst meetings you can have.
 The best thing you can do is offer a plan forward.
-If you’re ever in that situation, here’s how to find a short circuit on a PCB.
+If you’re ever in that situation, here’s how to become a master short circuit finder on a PCB.

 How to Check for Short Circuits in a PCB

-Here are some important steps you can take to check for short circuits in a PCB:
+Here are some important steps you can take for locating short circuits on PCB designs: